A Unified Formal Theory on the Logical Limits of Symbol Grounding: Introduction

 \section{Introduction}

 The Symbol Grounding Problem, famously articulated by Harnad\cite{Harnad1990}, questions how symbols within a formal system (like a dictionary or a computer program) can acquire intrinsic meaning, rather than being endlessly defined by other ungrounded symbols.
-This paper aims to provide a single, unified, and formally rigorous answer by demonstrating that the problem's solution cannot lie within any closed formal system.
-We will prove that grounding is not a property or state that a system can achieve and finalize, a continuous, open-ended, and non-algorithmic process.

-Our argument unfolds in a logical progression over four main sections, synthesizing a series of core theorems.

-First, in Section 2, we establish the foundational formal framework and prove that a \textbf{purely symbolic system}—one with no external connections—is logically incapable of self-grounding.
-By constructing a self-referential sentence about "groundability," we show that any such system with sufficient expressive power falls into inconsistency or incompleteness, akin to Gödel's and Tarski's limitative theorems\cite{Godel1931, Tarski1944}.

-Second, in Section 3, we address the seemingly obvious solution: providing the system with an initial, finite set of grounded symbols derived from experience.
-We prove that any \textbf{statically grounded system} is also incomplete.
-A system can always formulate new, provable truths about its own limitations that cannot be grounded in its original, static experiential base.
-This establishes the necessity for grounding to be a \textbf{dynamic process}.

-Third, in Section 4, we investigate the nature of this dynamic process.
-What is the "grounding act" that expands the system's connection to the world?
-We prove that this act is \textbf{non-inferable}.
-No internal, condition-triggered logical rule can deduce a command to ground a new symbol without risking a contradiction where the system's inference invalidates its own proven theorems.
-This suggests the grounding act is an axiomatic, meta-level update, not a logical deduction.

-Finally, in Section 5, we confront the ultimate computationalist question: can this meta-level update process be simulated by a fixed, external, algorithmic "judgment system"?
-We prove that any such attempt is futile.
-The combination of the original system and the judgment system forms a larger, but still closed, "super-system" which is itself subject to the same incompleteness.
-This proves that the grounding process is fundamentally \textbf{non-algorithmic}.

-Together, these four proofs paint a complete picture: a system of meaning must, by logical necessity, be an infinitely open universe.
-Any attempt to draw a final boundary around it or to prescribe a fixed set of rules for its growth will fail, as it cannot account for the meaning of the boundary or the rules themselves.